Archer's Goon

 Archer's Goon is a 1984 fantasy novel by Diana Wynne Jones both for the young adult and adult markets.
-It was nominated for the 1985 World Fantasy Award for Best Novel and is listed as an ALA Notable Children's Book, an ALA Best Book for Young Adults, and a Boston Globe-Horn Book Award Honor Book.
+It was nominated for the 1985 World Fantasy Award for Best Novel and is listed as an ALA Notable Children's Book, an ALA Best Book for Young Adults, and a Boston Globe–Horn Book Award Honor Book.

 Plot summary

 Thirteen-year-old Howard Sykes lives in an English town with his parents, Quentin, an author and professor, and Catriona, a music teacher; his sister Anthea, always called "Awful" because of her constant screaming; and Fifi, the family's au pair.
 Their life is interrupted one afternoon when an unnamed huge person, "somebody's Goon" as Fifi describes him, comes into their home and announces that he has come to collect the two thousand words that Quentin owes somebody called Archer.

 It transpires that thirteen years ago, Quentin was suffering dreadfully from writer's block and hadn't been able to write anything for nearly a year after his last book was published, and so Mountjoy, a town official, came up with the idea that Quentin should undertake to write two thousand words of nonsense quarterly and deliver them to him at the town hall.
 In return, Quentin was promised an exemption from city taxes.
 The Goon says that the latest two thousand didn't get to Archer.
 Quentin irritably writes a replacement set and gives them to the Goon, who goes away – but the next afternoon, he is back, as the words were a repeat of what had been done previously, and the agreement specified that they must not be a copy or paraphrase of anything Quentin had done before.

 The Goon takes Howard to see Mountjoy, who reveals that the town is secretly run by seven wizard siblings: Archer, Shine, Dillian, Hathaway, Torquil, Erskine, and Venturus.
-Each one "farms" some aspects of the town's life and industry (for a list, see below).
+Each one "farms" some aspects of the town's life and industry.
 Mountjoy has instructions from an unknown superior to post the words but does not know who the actual recipient is.

 Mountjoy's revelation starts the Sykes family on a quest for the sibling who is the actual user of Quentin's words.

 Fifi reveals to Howard that she did not deliver the two thousand words as she was busy and gave them to one of Quentin's students at the college, Maisie Potter, to deliver.
 Howard, Awful and Fifi go to Maisie Potter's house to find out what she did with them.
 She tries to fob them off with excuses as to why the words were not delivered but they finally get the truth out of her: that she gave them to one of the wizard siblings, Dillian.
 The trio force her to take them to see Dillian.